How Much Is My Website Worth? (Website Valuation Guide)

 Factors That Can Increase Your Site’s Value

-While the framework covered above is a good starting point, several factors may increase the value of your site.
+While the framework covered above is a good starting point, several factors may increase your site’s value.

 1. Business Model

 Some types of online businesses generate more demand from buyers than others.
 For example, SaaS businesses tend to have higher valuations than most other types of businesses.
-Buyers like the predictable recurring revenue of the SasS model.
+Buyers like the SaaS model’s predictable recurring revenue.

 Additionally, established SaaS businesses can be somewhat passive if a support team or process is in place.